jekyll/jekyll/docs/_docs/deployment/third-party.md

 ## Hostman

 [Hostman](https://hostman.com) allows you to host websites for free with no configurations.
-Read [this guide](https://hostman.com/docs/jekyll) to deploy your Jekull site on Hostman.
+Read [this guide](https://hostman.com/docs/jekyll) to deploy your Jekyll site on Hostman.

 ## Static Publisher